 Racial wealth inequality dates back to the founding of this country: Europeans forcibly removed Native Americans from their own land in order to create the current United States.
 Many White Americans were able to build and grow their own wealth through owning Black slaves and conquering Native American territories.
 Sadly, this violence is part of the foundation of the modern United States.
 Even after the prohibition of slavery and land grabbing, discriminatory public policies and an unbalanced tax system maintain racial injustice.
 Consequently, the racial wealth gap grew to what it is today.

 When looking at the racial wealth gap, many assume that the residential isolation of communities of color is only the accident of economic circumstance, a natural phenomenon.
 However, twentieth century history reminds us that residential segregation and the racial wealth gap derives from racially-motivated public policy.
 Even though racial segregation in housing was outlawed in a 1948 Supreme Court case, the federal government still allowed localities across the country to prevent racial minorities from moving into White neighborhoods.
 Practices such as blockbusting, redlining, and racialized zoning laws created deep segregation and blocked households of color from owning their homes and receiving adequate public investment in their neighborhoods.
 These segregationist policies have created decades-long consequences.
 Wealth – the value of a household's property and financial assets, minus the debts owed – is even more highly concentrated at the top than income.

-In 2013, the wealthiest three percent received roughly one-third of all income in 2013 and held more than half of all wealth.
+In 2013, the wealthiest three percent received roughly one-third of all income and held more than half of all wealth.
 In particular, the share of wealth held by the top three percent rose from 44.8 percent in 1989 to 54.4 percent in 2013, while the share held by the bottom 90 percent fell from 33.2 percent in 1989 to 24.7 percent in 2013.
 The consequences of this wealth concentration are profound.